Who is this guy?

 and on the organizing committee for ALC10

-I am also the webmaster for Coyote Papers: Working Papers in Linguistics, a publication of the Arizona Linguistics Circle.
+I was also the webmaster for Coyote Papers: Working Papers in Linguistics, a publication of the Arizona Linguistics Circle.

 You can learn more about Coyote Papers here.

 When I am not doing linguistics, I like to watch horror and sci-fil films and tv shows (the lower quality, the better).

 I've met lots of famous folks from the horror industry, including Lloyd Kaufman, Judith O'Dea, Tom Savini, and George Romero

 (the picture above is of me and George at The Living Dead Weekend 2014 in Evans City, PA).